 Applying a Policy

 All Flexera policies are published to the Policy Catalog, shown below, where users can browse for policies that meet their needs.
-In addition to Flexera policies, your organization can develop and publish their own policies to the catalog as well.
+In addition to Flexera policies, your organization can develop and publish their own policies to the catalog for unique use cases.
 The policies are organized by category and can be searched by using the Filter bar at the top of the page.

 Once you've found a policy that is relevant, click through to the